neopragma/sociabletests/i2-java-walkthrough.md

 ![First passing example](images/i2/i2-java-test-1-pass.png)

-We know we'll have to pluck the day number and temperatures out of the input recrd.
+We know we'll have to pluck the day number and temperatures out of the input record.
 Let's drive out that functionality next.
 We set up an example to check that the code can extract the day number from a record.
 We write the implementation wrong in a deliberate way to ensure the example can fail for the right reason.
 In this case, we extract bytes 2 through 5 instead of bytes 2 through 4.
 We should end up with the day number plus an extra blank space.

 ![Extract the day number](images/i2/i2-java-test-2-1.png)